Oklahoma City Burn Injury Attorneys

 Possible Compensation in a Burn Injury Case

-Whether you choose to file an insurance claim or lawsuit, you can seek compensation for the different losses you suffered from the accident and your injury.
+Whether you file an insurance claim or lawsuit, you can seek compensation for the losses you suffered from the accident and your injury.
 The most common losses you may pursue are:

-If you pursue a lawsuit, you might also have the option of recovering punitive damages.
+If you pursue a lawsuit, you might also be able to recover punitive damages.
 An award of punitive damages doesn’t compensate you for your losses.
 Instead, it’s a punishment issued against the defendant for their misconduct.
 However, attempting to win this financial award can be a complicated process.
 A jury will only find punitive damages should be awarded if there’s clear and convincing evidence that the at-fault party displayed a reckless disregard for another person’s rights.

 Recoverable Losses in a Wrongful Death Case

 You could file a lawsuit against the negligent party for causing your loved one’s death.
-Oklahoma law defines wrongful death as a death that results from the wrongful act or omission of another person.
+Oklahoma law defines wrongful death as a death resulting from another person’s wrongful act or omission.

 A wrongful death case is allowed only if the victim could have filed a personal injury lawsuit had they survived the accident.
 The personal representative of their estate is the only person authorized to pursue this type of case in court.
 They must represent the interests of the victim and their heirs or beneficiaries.

-Compensation sought in a wrongful death lawsuit should adequately compensate for the victim’s losses and any losses suffered by relatives due to their loved one’s death.
+Compensation sought in a wrongful death lawsuit should adequately compensate for the victim’s losses and any losses from relatives due to their loved one’s death.
 These could include:

 The statute of limitations for wrongful death lawsuits in Oklahoma is two years.
 The timeframe would begin on the date of your loved one’s death.
 You must sue the at-fault party within those two years, or you could lose your right to compensation.